John A. McMullen

-John A. McMullen, known as Jack McMullen, (born December 10, 1941) is an American businessman from Vermont and former politician.
+John A. McMullen, known as Jack McMullen, (born December 10, 1941) is an American businessman and former politician.
 He is most notable for his unsuccessful runs for U.S. Senator in 1998, and again in 2004, as well as his unsuccessful candidacy for Vermont Attorney General in 2012.

 Early life

 Jack McMullen was born in Queens, New York on December 10, 1941, and raised on Staten Island.
 He graduated from Columbia University with a B.S. degree in applied physics and electronics engineering in 1964, and was a member of Phi Beta Kappa.

 Military service

 McMullen served in the United States Navy from 1964 to 1969.
 Assigned to the staff of Admiral Hyman G. Rickover, the head of the Navy's nuclear submarine program, McMullen attained the rank of lieutenant as manager of a program that upgraded the service's nuclear-powered submarines with modernized reactors.
 He then pursued post-graduate education, and completed an MBA at Harvard Business School (with High Distinction) in 1972, and a J.D. from Harvard Law School (with Honors) in 1973.